 Suddenly this Mall Road, a humble, single-purpose bypass road to a shopping mall, held great promise.
 Everyone wanted to build on it or near it.
 In 1973, a patch of Vine Brook marsh off Meadow Road, near the WRKO towers, was turned into Vinebrook Plaza, whose oft-flooded parking lot still hosts geese and ducks who don’t seem to mind the asphalt flooring.

 The town’s doorbell rang again.
 This time it was Lahey Clinic, looking to shed its original Kenmore Square location:

 Lahey threw its support behind the idea of a big hotel nearby, to take in visiting doctors and patients’ families.
 This eventually led to the Burlington Marriott, quite a departure from the tired Howard Johnson Motor Lodge on the Turnpike.
 Here’s the original Marriott ad.

 A furniture store opened at the bottom of the Mall Road, across from New England Executive Park.
 This gave birth to a plaza called “The Marketplace,” which had a Dandelion Green restaurant for many years.
 Its location is now a Chipotle.

 Across from the Vinebrook Plaza on Meadow Road, Bradlees came to town (now Kohl’s).

-Myriad other businesses snapped up the remaining plots, and the mall grew a second floor in 1988, making the whole area a tax-generating machine — and, per the Big Three of Burlington that kicked off this article — a traffic-generating machine.
+And the mall grew a second floor in 1988 (video), making the whole area a tax-generating machine — and, per the Big Three of Burlington that kicked off this article — a traffic-generating machine.

 Meet the mall man